geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-16/meeting-transcript.md

 **Qazalin** [00:19:39]
 That carries from the lazy days.
 Before delete lazy, the scheduler didn't control the actual buffer.
-So I need a way to give every single operation a buffer, a UOP buffer.
+So I need a way to give every single operation a buffer, a UOp buffer.
-So every parent has a buffer because lazy buffer has a buffer on it.
+So every parent has a buffer because LazyBuffer has a buffer on it.
 It created on init.

 **Chenyu** [00:20:07]